garguelles/proof-of-resources/README.md

 # Proof of resources CLI

-A Rust CLI tool that provides detailed system hardware information in JSON format.
-The tool currently supports Linux systems and provides information about:
+A Rust CLI tool that automate config file generation via a binary inspection and verify configuration with a Proof of Resource and zk proof to enhance reliability.

 - RAM (size and type)
 - Storage devices (size and type - NVMe/SATA)
 - GPUs (model information)
 - CPU (cores and clock rate)

 ## Prerequisites